-Chaired by Zhehui (Jeff) Wang, Los Alamos National Laboratory (firstname.lastname@example.org)
+Chaired by Zhehui (Jeph) Wang, Los Alamos National Laboratory (firstname.lastname@example.org)

-Transparent piezoelectric films on glass for haptic applications
+Transparent piezoelectric thin films on glass for transducer applications

 A hybridized approach to soft electronics: materials design and advanced microfabrication

-- Kyung-In Jung, Daegu Gyeongbuk Institute of Science and Technology
+- 14:10 Kyung-In Jang, Daegu Gyeongbuk Institute of Science and Technology

 Skin-mountable electronic patches for the human